Skip to main content

 Methods for storing energy have been employed for decades in the form of pumped hydroelectric reservoirs, compressed air, or via thermal energy transfer.

+Methods for storing energy have been employed for decades in the form of pumped hydroelectric reservoirs, compressed air, or via thermal energy transfer.
 Today we can store enough energy in a chemical battery to supply power to an entire community.
 Battery energy storage systems, often referred to as “BESS”, promise to be critically important for building resilient, reliable, and affordable electricity grids that can handle the variable nature of renewable energy sources like wind and solar.
 They also offer almost instantaneous peak shaving, load shifting, and megawatt scale emergency backup power functions that are currently provided primarily by fossil fuel systems.
+BESS may prove key in supporting data centers, with rising power demands and calls from the community to meet sustainability goals.
 These are important advancements for today’s electrical grid and will continue to play a key role in ensuring communities are powered by green energy, even when the sun isn’t shining or when the wind has stopped blowing.

-The many benefits of battery energy storage systems, and the ability for them to be deployed in a relatively small footprint, means that we may soon be seeing them everywhere.
-Like solar and wind energy sites, Acentech is positioned to be a national resource for mitigating the noise from BESS installations so that they can be properly sited per local regulations, and to the reduce risk of community annoyance.
-BESS sound is of particular importance because, very often, these stations are located within sites that are close to residential properties.
+The many benefits of battery energy storage systems, and the ability for them to be deployed in a relatively small footprint – only getting smaller as energy density increases – means that we may soon be seeing them everywhere.
+Like solar and wind energy sites, Acentech is positioned to be a national resource for mitigating the noise from BESS installations so that they can be properly sited per local regulations, and to reduce the risk of community annoyance.
+BESS sound is of particular importance because these stations are located within communities very close to residential properties.

 NOISE SOURCES